Fedd911/Rest_API_TerraformIAC/README.md

 Instead of manually configuring API resources through the AWS console, this project utilizes Terraform to define and manage the infrastructure.

 **All hail Terraform**

+## Functionality

+The purpose of the API and the Lambda function is to track the visitor count of my web resume project: [feddie.online](https://www.feddie.online/)
+Each time the page is loaded, a GET request is sent to the API, which triggers the Lambda function.
+The Lambda code increments the visitor count by 1 in the DynamoDB table.